 We are going to take a look at four basic types of jewelry knots/macrame knots.
 They are – the overhand knot, the half knot, the reef knot, and the granny knot.
 There are, of course, many more types of basic macrame knots, but these are used most often.

 How To Tie an Overhand Knot

 The simplest of all knots on our list is the overhand knot.
 It is made with a single end of the string and is often used as a stopper knot at the end of the string.
 But it can also be tied at the end of existing threads to finish off ends in bead-weaving

-- Pull the short end of string back on itself and create a loop
+- Pull the short end of the string back on itself and create a loop

-- Tuck in short end through the loop
+- Tuck in the short end through the loop

-- Pull the both ends until the knot is tigh
+- Pull both ends until the knot is tight

 How To Tie a Half Knot